Python-GIS-book/site/source/part2/chapter-06/md/01-data-io.md

 Okay, now we have additional information that is useful for recognicing what the feature represents.

-The next step would be to **determine the coordinate reference system (CRS) for the GeoDataFrame.** GeoDataFrame has an attribute called `.crs` that shows the coordinate system of the data (we will discuss more about CRS in next chapter).
-In our case, the layer doesn't yet have any crs definition:
+The next step would be to determine the coordinate reference system (CRS) for the GeoDataFrame.
+GeoDataFrame has an attribute called `.crs` that shows the coordinate system of the data (we will discuss more about CRS in next chapter).
+In our case, the layer doesn't yet have any crs definition.

 ```python jupyter={"outputs_hidden": false}
 print(newdata.crs)